Characters page for the Les Visiteurs film series.

 - Hanging Judge: Implied by his Public Accuser status.

 - Identical Grandson: Looks very much like his medieval ancestor Jacquouille.
-So much that Charlotte Robespierre thinks Jacquouille is his uncle.
+So much so that Charlotte Robespierre thinks Jacquouille is his uncle.

 - Meaningful Rename: The members of the Committee of Public Safety find his name "Jacquouillet" a bit ridiculous for his incoming speech at the Convention, and advise him to change it.
 Godefroy then drops the name "Jacquart" as a suggestion.